AditiSaini/code_repository/README.md

 - In order traversal can be used to validate Binary Search Tree (q33)
 - In order traversal of a BST gives a sorted list of values
 - Add memoization to a recursive question by adding "from functools import lru_cache" and @lru_cache(None) over the function, e.g. in q37
+- For BFS in a unweighted (un)directed graph, use a queue and a set of visited nodes
+- For BFS in a weighted (un)directed graph, use a minimizing heap and a graph of min weight/distance to reach node if the intent is to reach all nodes in a minimum amount of weights/ distances, e.g. q38